samwilson/website/2019/0426-girrawheen.md

 *2019 April 26.*

-I went to visit my brother at work at Girrawheen librar, in the northern suburbs of Perth.
+I went to visit my brother at work at Girrawheen library, in the northern suburbs of Perth.
 It feels like quite a way from Fremantle, but it was easy enough to get there on public transport.